hoanhan101/hraft/PROPOSAL.md

 > Other caching systems to learn from?
 Redis, Memcached.

-### Consensus Protocol
+### Consensus algorithm

-A consensus protocol is critical in a distributed system because it allows a collection of machines to work as a coherent group that can survice failures of some its members.
+A consensus algorithm is critical in a distributed system because it allows a collection of machines to work as a coherent group that can survice failures of some its members.
 Paxos is undeniably the most popular algorithm but is also known for its complexity.
 Understanding Paxos is hard.
 Last term I attempted to